Skip to main content

 Large ice cubes have more surface area, which means they’ll dilute slower, trickling a bit of water into your glass and creating a thirst-quenching experience, like drinking a glass of lemonade on a hot day.
 Large cubes are ideal when you have a perfect ratio of liquor to mix and don’t want to overly dilute the flavors of your cocktail.

-Sacramento speakeasy bar The Trophy Club serves this classic Negroni with an oversized Block Ice cube.
+Sacramento’s speakeasy bar, The Trophy Club, serves this classic Old Fashioned with an oversized Trophy Club stamped Block Ice cube.

-And, of course, some cocktails are meant to serve over crushed ice.
+And, of course, some cocktails are meant to be served over crushed ice.
 Mint Juleps, daiquiris, and any cocktail with a slushy-like consistency just wouldn’t be the same if served at room temperature.
 For these cocktails, the ice texture adds to the overall drink experience.

 Ready to order something cool and refreshing?
 Try one of these amazing cocktails on the rocks: